bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SWP` sets the state of the lock channel sweep.
 The state may be either ON or OFF.
 If no state is specified RNMR will prompt for it with the current value as a default.
+### SYMB
+Define symbol

+Category: Arguments

+Format: `SYMB` nam val

+Defaults: temp current

+Description:
+`SYMB` is an old command for defining symbols.
+It has been replaced with the `DFNSYM` command and is currently simply an alias to it.
+As such `DFNSYM` should be used in place of `SYMB`.
+### SYMBDL
+Delete symbol

+Category: Arguments

+Format: `SYMBDL` first last

+Defaults: temp first

+Description:
+`SYMBDL` is an old command for deleting symbols.
+It has been replaced with the `REMSYM` command and is currently simply an alias to it.
+As such `REMSYM` should be used in place of `SYMBDL`.
+### SYMBF
+Define float symbol

+Category: Arguments

+Format: `SYMBF` nam val

+Defaults: temp current

+Description:
+`SYMBF` is an old command for defining symbols.
+It has been replaced with the `DFNSYM /FLT` command and is currently simply an alias to it.
+As such `DFNSYM /FLT` should be used in place of `SYMB`.

 ## T
 ---